cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 Now, you can visualize coverage for all chromosomes simultaneously in IGV.
 After loading veritas_wgs.sort.filtered.bam in IGV, go to Tools --> igvtools --> count (produces veritas_wgs.sort.filter.bam.tdf file).
 You might want to increase the window size to produce the .tdf file more quickly (perhaps try 200+ bp), but I was able to keep the 25 bp window without any problems.

+**Step #5**) Produce [snpEff](http://snpeff.sourceforge.net/index.html) variant summary

+5a) You can produce an HMTL summary of functional annotations for your variants (within the Docker container) by running `python run_SnpEff.py --input=[file.vcf]`

+5b)

+5c) If you run the scripts in the "Advanced Users" section, you can also use snpEff to add gene annotations to your structural variant calls.

 ### For Advanced Users ###

 **1**) Use [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/user-guide/download/) for additional annotations